 a bit about me:

 In May 2019 I received my Masters in Urban Planning with Distinction from the Harvard University Graduate School of Design.
-My Thesis on community seed libraries and grassroots movements to preserve and protect biodiversity, cultural traditions, and ecological knowledge was the recipient of the Harvard Urban Planning and Design Thesis Prize.
+My Thesis on community seed libraries and grassroots seed sovereignty movements to preserve and protect biodiversity, cultural traditions, and ecological knowledge was the recipient of the Harvard Urban Planning and Design Thesis Prize.